 - PSF reference star

-For a detailed description of the observational strategies, see the Coronagraphic Sequences page.
+For a detailed description of the observational strategies, see the HCI Coronagraphic Sequences article.

-Checking this box designates the observation as a PSF reference star used for PSF subtraction (A detailed discussion on the choice of a good PSF reference star can be found in the High Contrast Imaging pages.)
+Checking this box designates the observation as a PSF reference star used for PSF subtraction.
+(A detailed discussion on the choice of a good PSF reference star can be found in the high-contrast imaging pages.)
 The observation for a PSF reference star should mirror the observation for the user's science target.
-Note reference star observations have no proprietary period.
+Note that reference star observations have no proprietary period.

-In case the user does not need any PSF Reference Observations (e.g. for a survey of many targets, some of the science targets may serve as PSF references for one another), they must check this box and explain with additional text in the science justification section of a submitted proposal the absence of PSF Reference Observations in APT.
+In case the user does not need any PSF Reference Observations (e.g., for a survey of many targets where some of the science targets may serve as PSF references for others), they must check this box and explain with additional text in the science justification section of a submitted proposal the absence of PSF Reference Observations in APT.